fricas/fricas/src/doc/sphinx/source/faq.rst

 11. Why does FriCAS behave differently after loading new code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When FriCAS loads new code, current variables become invalid.
+When FriCAS loads new code, values of variables may become invalid.
+In particular, in the past, expression stored in a variable before loading could lead to wrong result when used after load.
+This problem with expressions should be fixed now, but in general there is still possibility that value stored in a variable may become invalid after load.

-This happens when you use
+The problem can happen when you use
 ::

    )lib SOMELIB

-or automatically when you compile a file via
+or when you compile a file via
 ::

    )compile foo.spad

+FriCAS automatically loads domains on demand, such automatic loads do not cause a problem.

-You have to load and compile code before you start your computation.
+If you experience mysterious problems after ')lib' or ')compile', you should try loading and compiling code before you start your computation.

 12. Is there exception handling in FriCAS?